Beyond the Polls: Democracy, dictatorship and voting animate election

 The problem is that these campaigns frequently end up disenfranchising voters who should be on the rolls and are based on “unsubstantiated and false claims that the rolls are replete with dead voters, voters registered in other locations, and, most recently, noncitizens,” the report said.
 “Most impactfully, they are designed to sow doubt in the validity of our election processes and the eventual outcome in November.”

-While Trump leans into the idea of the last election, and perhaps this one, too, being rigged and talks of retribution against his opponents, his Democratic opponent, Kamala Harris, has pulled back from President Joe Biden’s constant warnings that this election could be pivotal to democracy, instead focusing on meat-and-potatoes economic issues and the question of abortion rights.
+While Trump leans into the idea of the last election, and perhaps this one, too, being rigged and talks of retribution against his perceived enemies, his Democratic opponent, Kamala Harris, has pulled back from President Joe Biden’s constant warnings that this election could be pivotal to democracy, instead focusing on meat-and-potatoes economic issues and the question of abortion rights.

 She also has been pointing to her support among many of Trump’s former advisers and military leaders, criticizing the former president’s warning about terminating the Constitution and going after the “enemies within,” which he said include Democrats and other people who disagree with him ideologically.